Location of the button:

 From here you’ll be given an option to change your selection:

-“Save” your selection.
+Remember to “Save” your selection.

 NOTE: When you report phishing, the email is sent to Microsoft for analysis as well as to the Seattle University ITS Cybersecurity team.
 Security professionals in both areas analyze the email, and then take steps to protect email users from future phishing similar to this email.